PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/SrZ2NBP.png)

 ##### Storage Account
-* Directly in the Storage Account overview we can see the properties of the resource in one view and identify misconfigurations:
+* Directly in the storage account overview, we can see the properties of the resource in a single view and identify misconfigurations:

 ![](https://i.imgur.com/LBg2JKd.png)
 * Under `Encryption` we can see that the PurpleCloud organization is using the Microsoft-managed keys for encryption which should be switched to Customer-managed keys if possible to ensure full confidentiality of restricted data:

 ![](https://i.imgur.com/p3v7866.png)
-* The container `webcontent` is enumerateable since the anonymous access level is set to container:
+* The container `webcontent` can be enumerated, as the anonymous access level is set to "container":

 ![](https://i.imgur.com/MtllOo6.png)